Simplexity-Development/NerfFarms/README.md

 - [ ] Add config for a message that is sent to the player when the mob they kill is nerfed
 - [ ] Add a toggle command for that message
 - [ ] Add a config option for allowing non-player kills (checkDamager method in MobDamageListener)
-- [ ] Add configuration for max height diff between mob and attacker
-- [ ] Move permissions to an Enum
-- [ ] Move messages to an Enum

 > **Warning**
 >